MonarchWP/default-post-author/readme.txt

 By selecting a default author, you ensure that every new post created on your site will automatically be attributed to that specific author.
 This feature is particularly useful for multi-author blogs or websites where different users contribute content regularly.

-The "Default Post Author" plugin also offers additional customization options to enhance your workflow.
+The Default Post Author plugin also offers additional customization options to enhance your workflow.
 For instance, you can choose to override the default author setting on a per-post basis, giving you the flexibility to assign different authors to specific posts if needed.

 Furthermore, the plugin provides seamless integration with other popular plugins and themes, ensuring compatibility and a smooth user experience.
 It is also regularly updated to ensure optimal performance and compatibility with the latest versions of WordPress.

-In summary, the "Default Post Author" plugin is a must-have tool for WordPress site owners who want to streamline their content creation process.
+In summary, the Default Post Author plugin is a must-have tool for WordPress site owners who want to streamline their content creation process.
 By setting a default post author, you can ensure consistency and save time in managing authorship for your posts.
 Install this plugin today and enjoy the benefits of effortless default author assignment in your WordPress site.

 = Contributing & Bug Report =
 Bug reports and pull requests are welcome on [Github](https://github.com/monarchwp/default-post-author).